-Why Are You Attending a Career Event?
+Why Are You Attending an Online Career Event?

 - need to fill open positions